 What is the difference between shiplap and clapboard?

 A clapboard is typically a narrow board, usually thicker on one edge than the other.
 These boards are installed horizontally, overlapping each other in series with the thick edge down.
-Clapboard is commonly used to side houses, sheds, residences, and similar structures.
+Clapboard is commonly used to side sheds, houses, and similar free standing structures.

 On the other hand, Shiplap boards have rabbeted edges to allow them to overlap on each side and fit closely.
-Shiplap is also used to side buildings, sheds, barns, and outbuildings.
+Shiplap is also used for siding buildings, sheds, barns, and outbuildings.

 Clapboard siding pros and cons

 Check out some of the advantages and disadvantages you should consider before installing clapboard siding.